West West Blue

 Producers: Parish Hill Creamery

 West West Blue is a two-day Gorgonzola-style cheese made by Parish Hill Creamery in Vermont, United States.
 The cheese is made from fresh raw cow's milk.
-Two separate cheeses are made over two days and at the end of the second day; the curds of the first day are mixed with warm, fresh curds. and aged 90 - 180 days.
+Two separate kinds of cheese are made over two days and at the end of the second day; the curds of the first day are mixed with warm, fresh curds, and aged 90 - 180 days.

 Like a typical Gorgonzola, an edible rind covers a soft velvety paste with streaks of blue veining, a creamy texture and a slight crunch from the blue mould.
 Flavours range from the initial bite from its blue veining dissolving into a mushroomy, spicy earthiness.
 Salty and sweet flavours dominate the profile with added notes of grass, barnyard and burnt caramel.